dtomasiewicz/rbrowse/README.md

 The arguments passed to `Page.form` may be either:

- - An `Integer` _n_: in which case the _n_th form on the page is used (zero- based)
+ - an `Integer` N in which case the Nth form on the page is used (zero-based).
- - A `Hash` of attributes and values that will be converted to a form selector and passed to Nokogiri's [`Node.at_css`](http://nokogiri.org/Nokogiri/XML/Node.html#method-i-at_css) method.
+ - a `Hash` of attributes and values that will be converted to a form selector and passed to Nokogiri's [`Node.at_css`](http://nokogiri.org/Nokogiri/XML/Node.html#method-i-at_css) method.
 For example, `{'id' => 'bob'}` becomes the String selector `form[@id="bob"]`.
- - One or more CSS _rules_ that will return a FORM node when passed directly to `Node.at_css`.
+ - one or more CSS _rules_ that will return a FORM node when passed directly to `Node.at_css`.
 See Nokogiri's [documentation](http://nokogiri.org/Nokogiri/XML/Node.html#method-i-css) for details about supported rule formats.

 ### Modification and Submission

-Once you have obtained a `Form`, it can be modified or submitted immediately.
+Once you have obtained a `Form` object, it can be modified and submitted.

 ```ruby
 RBrowse.new.get 'http//duckduckgo.com' do |page|